kernelm0de/kernelm0de.github.io/_posts/2020-01-21-diffing-parallels-oemnet.md

 ## OEMNet Out-Of-Bound Read

 Diffing between version 15.x and 16.x is of not much help at first since bindiff reports a lot of changes which makes everything harder for us.
 But with some careful review I noticed an interesting change in the function named OEMNetOutPortStat.
-Looking at the diff its pretty much clear that an Out-Of-Bound Read is being patched here.
+Looking at the diff its clear that an Out-Of-Bound Read is being patched here.

 <p align="center">
   <img src="../images/oem_bindiff.png"/>
 <br>
 </p>

 From the name of function its pretty much clear that this function comes into play when writing to an specific OEMNet I/O port.
 I couldn't find any public information about OEMNet but from the code it looked like a network device.
 After digging for some more time and understanding a few other things related to this device I decided it was time to gather some more information about this patch.
-Seeing the patch, its pretty much clear that "data" variable is guest-controllable which indeed it is.
+Seeing the patch, it looks like that "data" variable is guest-controllable which indeed it is.
 <br>

 ```c